elementary-Inc/blog/_posts/2020-07-01-updates-for-june-2020.md

 ## Updates for Developers

 To smooth out the transition to elementary OS 6, we've released Granite 5.5.0 with a couple of a new things and a whole slew of deprecations!
-The new style constants `Granite.STYLE_CLASS_COLOR_BUTTON` and `Granite.STYLE_CLASS_ROUNDED` will become more useful in 6.0's fancy new stylesheet—there aren't color button styles in 5.x's stylesheet, but they're now available if you'd like to make use of them.
+The new style constants `Granite.STYLE_CLASS_COLOR_BUTTON` and `Granite.STYLE_CLASS_ROUNDED` will become more useful in 6.0's fancy new stylesheet—there aren't color button styles in 5.x's stylesheet, but these style constants are now available if you'd like to make use of them.
 Additionally, `Granite.Widgets.SourceList` now includes `Gtk.STYLE_CLASS_SIDEBAR` by default and we'll likely deprecate `Granite.STYLE_CLASS_SOURCE_LIST` in a future release.

 The more important change is the number of deprecations in this release.
 There are several utilities and widgets in Granite that are now much better handled by Gtk and GLib, and will likely be removed in Granite 6.0.
 Expect to see some new deprecation warnings in Terminal if you're using any of the following: